 Often a lot of product marketing is easily understood, but some products may require a deliberate and thorough workup by the sales personnel to the potential customer.
 There may also be scenarios where a customer may ask for a trial of the product using their own personal data just so that they know the authenticity and the working capacity of the product.

 With the more complicated products, this request will have to be fulfilled by an installation that will be done on the site by an engineer.
 This particular action will pull the costs through the roof.
 Thus, it is very important to understand ways that we can minimize these costs.
 For instance :

 - Creating and marketing demonstrative videos that will be useful for clearing any doubt which may be there in the minds of the consumers.
 It will be a self-explanatory tool in this field of sales.

 - The common sales obstructions, which may subsequently pop up in the cycle of marketing and sales, can be listed, and the answers pertaining to these should be on the web page as FAQs.

-One of the most important essential measures of business metrics is Customer Acquisition Cost.
-It is used to evaluate the prospective costs of gaining a new consumer.
+Customer Acquisition Cost is one of the most important essential measures of business metrics.
+It evaluates the prospective costs of gaining a new consumer.
 In simple measures, it is calculated by adding the marketing and sales expenses and then dividing the sum total by the number of new customers that have acquired in that period of time.

 This one-liner definition can provide one with the thorough understanding of what CAC is and how it is so helpful in running businesses.
 To my point of view, calculating your potential CAC before starting the business can help you plan better.
 Understanding the role and purposes of CAC can also help a company drastically improve the Return on Investment (ROI) of marketing, the profit margin, and profitability.